DeepakGowda-Official/Quick_Bill/README.md

 ✅ Built using **Flask**, runs locally with **zero deployment cost**.
 ✅ Designed with both **Admin and Staff roles** for secure access.
 ✅ Supports **real-time product updates, bill generation**, and **stock checks**.
-✅ All product data handled via **session-based management**—no database needed!
+✅ All product data handled via **Firebase**—no traditional database setup required!
 ✅ Designed for **college mini-stores, stationery shops, and pop-up stalls**.

 ---